 Now, our view is showing us all of our vehicles listed in the left panel, and to their right, we can see how many kilometers they are scheduled to travel each day of the week.
 We can see that our Ford is set to exceed its limit on the 13th, so we can go ahead and schedule a different vehicle for this delivery instead!

-Let's go back to our customer success board example.
-Here, Lea has been assigned to two tasks, each of them taking 1.5 hours.
+Let's go back to our Customer Success board example.
+Here, Ariel has been assigned to two tasks, taking 1 and 2 hours respectfully.

 To understand the results, we need to look at two factors:

 - How many hours it takes to complete the task

 - How many days we have to complete it.